openconfig/reference/rpc/gnmi/gnmi-specification.md

 For any JSON encoding:

-*   In the case that the data item at the specified path is a leaf node (i.e., has no children) the value of that leaf is encoded directly - i.e., the "bare" value is specified (i.e., a JSON object is not required, and a bare JSON value is included).
+*   In the case that the data item at the specified path is a leaf node (i.e., has no children, and an associated value) the value of that leaf is encoded directly - i.e., the "bare" value is specified (i.e., a JSON object is not required, and a bare JSON value is included).
 *   Where the data item referred to has child nodes, the `val` field contains a serialised JSON entity (object or array) corresponding to the referenced item.

 Using the following example data tree: